Troubleshooting Process Chart

 Step 4 -Question the instrument

-- Look for tell tale signs (buffer deposits around the pump head)
+Are there any indications that the instrument is not working correctly?- Look for tell tale signs (buffer deposits around the pump head)

 - Check the system logs to determine areas of poor performance (eg. lamp hours)